 Setting up this stove is a bit of an involved process.
 First, you must unhook the strap that wraps around the stove body to release the oak cutting board that fits across the burners.
 From there, the stove must be turned completely upside down to screw in a fuel canister.
 Each burner requires its own canister, so you will need to know up front if you want to use both burners.
 If you only attach one fuel canister and then later decide you need the other one, you will have to turn a hot stove upside down to remedy this.

-Next, the base of the stove needs to be pulled apart to provide a foundation.
+Next, the base of the stove needs to be pulled wide open to create a foundation.
 If you're not paying attention while you do this, it's easy for one of the burner levers to get tucked underneath the fold and become inaccessible.
-It was a troublesome process that caused our testers a lot of frustration.
+It's a troublesome process that caused our testers a lot of frustration.

 Fuel canisters screw into the bottom of the stove, one for each burner.